Funeral Homes Near Me

 Funeral Homes in Texas

-Compare funeral homes in Texas.
-Average funeral cost: $8,790.
+Compare 1899+ funeral homes in Texas.
+The average funeral cost is $8,790.
+Contact providers directly for current cremation pricing.
 Embalming is not required by law.
-Home burial is legal, but the location must be noted in the proper...
+Home burial is legal, but the location must be noted in the property deed for future owners.

 Avg.
 Cost